sorbet/sorbet/website/docs/stdlib-generics.md

 automatically defines this method so that the type annotation syntax works at runtime.

-But for classes in the Ruby standard library that Sorbet retroactively defined as generic classes, the `[]` method will not always be defined at runtime.
+But for classes in the Ruby standard library, which Sorbet retroactively defined as generic classes, the `[]` method will not be defined at runtime.
 One potential option would have been to use `sorbet-runtime` to monkey patch the standard library so that the `[]` method is defined for generic classes, but some of these Ruby standard library classes **already** define a meaningful `[]`